Alyssa's Journey through Leukemia

 In August 2010, Alyssa May Miller, at the age of just 10 months, was diagnosed with Infantile Acute Lymphoblastic Leukaemia.
 Due to her young age at diagnoses, the medical team sugguested that she would have a 40-50% chance of surviving the condition and her treatment is expected to consist of around 2 yrs of chemotherapy &/or a bone marrow transplant which is all complicated by possibly being susceptible to Malignant Hypothermia (allergy to anaesthetic), a hereditary condition.

-Her 1st surgery and Chemotherapy comenced on 29th August 2010, then after over a month of chemo in hospital, 5 x blood transfusions, 4 x platelet transfusion and 1 X Plasma transfusion, Alyssa was finally allowed to go home over the October long weekend to celebrate her Birthday.
+Alyssa's 1st surgery and Chemotherapy comenced on 29th August 2010, then after over a month of chemo in hospital, 5 x blood transfusions, 4 x platelet transfusion and 1 X Plasma transfusion, Alyssa was finally allowed to go home over the October long weekend to celebrate her Birthday.

 On 11 April 2011 Alyssa (with her Parents Scott & Amanda) went into medical isolation, at Sydney Children's Hospital in Randwick, to comence the conditioning period the following day.
 The conditioning period consisted of 1 day of preventative antibiotics (day minus 9) and 8 days of lethal doses of Chemo (Days minus 8 to minus 1).

 The Stem cell Transplant took place on 21 April 2011 (classed as day zero), in Alyssa's Isolation Room.
 The 2 weeks following the transplant were an extremely critical time, where Alyssa had no immune system while the new cells were finding homes and begining to grow.
 During this time transplant patients are also susceptible to infection from normally harmless pathogens which live in our bodies.
+At times Alyssa had a ben on Stand-by for her in entensive care and even required surgery to have her lungs flushed.

 The transplant grafted on May 5th 2011 (‘Day 14’), and on the 8th June 2011 (‘Day48’) Alyssa was discharged from full-isolation in the Sydney Children’s Hospital to semi-isolation at Ronald McDonald House.